awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile-validators.md

 **AWS Lambda Validators**

-Lambda function validators must be configured with the following event schema\.
-AWS AppConfig uses this schema to invoke the Lambda function\.
+Lambda function validators must be configured to expect the following event schema\.
 The content is a base64\-encoded string, and the URI is a string\.

 ```
 {
-    "ApplicationId": "The application Id of the configuration profile being validated",
+    "applicationId": "The application Id of the configuration profile being validated",
-    "ConfigurationProfileId": "The configuration profile Id of the configuration profile being validated",
+    "configurationProfileId": "The configuration profile Id of the configuration profile being validated",
-    "ConfigurationVersion": "The configuration version of the configuration profile being validated",
+    "configurationVersion": "The configuration version of the configuration profile being validated",
-    "Content": "Base64EncodedByteString",
+    "content": "Base64EncodedByteString",
-    "Uri": "The uri of the configuration"
+    "uri": "The uri of the configuration"
 }
 ```